EvanSprite/FRED-Populations/README.md

 These population files are used by FRED up to and including FRED-v2.8.1

-FRED's U.S. synthetic populations uses the 2000 Decennial census and the 2005-2009 American Community Survey (ACS) as its sources of population counts and characteristics.
+FRED's U.S. synthetic populations were generated from 2000 U.S. Decennial Census and 2005-2009 5-year American Community Survey data.
+The data are computer representations of the distribution of households by four demographic variables, but do not represent actual households or locations of actual households:
+- Income of the household
+- Number of occupants in the household
+- Race of the head of household
+- Age of the head of household
 This version also uses the Integrated Climate and Land Use System (ICLUS) gridded population dataset to place households across the landscape.

+No personally identifiable information was used to generate these data.

-This work was supported by the Models of Infectious Disease Agency Study (MIDAS) from the National Institute of General Medical Sciences (NIGMS), grant number U24GM087704.
+Funded under the Models of Infectious Disease Agent Study (MIDAS) grant 1-U24-GM087704 from NIGMS.